jadzeidan/user-guides/_includes/shared/sending.md

 ![alt text]({% link assets/images/BitBox02_send/send1.png %})

 ## Paste in the address you want to send to
+Or click the QR-code symbol to use your device camera to scan a QR-code.
 ![alt text]({% link assets/images/BitBox02_send/send3.png %})

 ## Enter the amount you want to send
+You can either type in the amount in cryptocurrency or in fiat.
 ![alt text]({% link assets/images/BitBox02_send/send4.png %})

 ## Choose the fee